gwongwen/stm32wle5_rtos_lorawan/README.md

 **First Board used** : Cicecrone board by Move-X

-**Second Board used** : Original MAMWLExx board, powered by battery/solar panel. (see 6sens_omnitilt repository/hardware part, for more information)
+**Second Board used** : Original MAMWLExx board, powered by battery/solar panel. (see 6sens_omnitilt repository/hardware part, for more information).

 ## Building and Running
 Before building the sample, make sure to select the correct region in the prj.conf file.